neoncitylights/neoncitylights/README.md

 # Hello! 😊👋

-My name is Samantha (she/her), and I'm a student currently studying computer science.
-I'm passionate about fine arts and all sorts of things related to programming, including [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) (free, open-source software), computer science, and software engineering.
-I think natural language processing is really interesting as well!
+My name is Samantha (she/her). 'm passionate about fine arts, linguistics, and all sorts of things related to programming, including [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) (free, open-source software), computer science, and software engineering!

  - Previously, I've worked as a full-stack software engineer at ShoutWiki from January 2017 to July 2019.
  - I've helped as a technical editor and site administrator for MediaWiki.org, as well as contribute to the open-source software community in MediaWiki community.